TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 (GC) : `python sixaxis_explore.py -e {a path of param.json} -s {AI2THOR scene name} -o {target object}`
 - e.g., `python sixaxis_explore.py -e ./EXPERIMENT/grid_memory/param.json -s FloorPlan7 -o Bowl`

+# Videos
+If you would like to create videos for watching agent's actions, it is good for you to use save_video or save_video_word2vec functions.
+For using them, you uncomment out 1266 row(save_video) or 1268~1273 row(save_video_word2vec) in `evaluation.py`.

 # Citation
 Please use this BibTex entry to cite our paper.
 ```